Billy Boy (2017 film): Release

 The film premiered at Fantastic Fest on September 23, 2017.
-It later was shown at the San Diego International Film Festival on October 6, 2017 and the Miami International Film Festival on March 14, 2018.
+It later was shown at the San Diego International Film Festival on October 6, 2017, and the Miami International Film Festival on March 14, 2018.
 It was scheduled to be released on June 15, 2018.

-The film was originally scheduled to premiere on March 4, 2017 at the 2017 Miami International Film Festival under its original title Billy Boy, but was cancelled later on, amid speculation that this was linked to the star Melissa Benoist having recently filed for divorce from her co-star and writer Blake Jenner.
+The film was originally to premiere on March 4, 2017, at the 2017 Miami International Film Festival under its original title Billy Boy.
+However, it was cancelled later on amid speculation of bad publicity due to Melissa Benoist having recently filed for divorce from co-star and writer Blake Jenner.

 Reception

 Amelia Emberwing from "Birth Movies Death" gave the film a bad review.
-She praised its premise, but criticized its development.
-Emberwing also praised the actor's performances, but wrote: "At the end of the day, Juvenile is a bad film filled with some exceptional performances.
-Each actor shines in their role, and adds to the tone of the movie.
-Those performances aren’t enough to salvage questionable editing choices and an empty story direction, but do manage to make a bit more of a palatable watch."
+She praised its premise but criticized its development.
+Emberwing also praised the actor's performances but wrote: "At the end of the day, Juvenile is a bad film filled with some exceptional performances.
+Each actor shines in their role and adds to the tone of the movie.
+Those performances aren’t enough to salvage questionable editing choices and an empty story direction but do manage to make a bit more of a palatable watch."

+Dennis Harvey of Variety Magazine harshly criticized the film for having a "shallow muddle of a screenplay" and said "it's exasperatingly undercooked and arted-up, failing on basic levels of character definition and narrative coherence, too often feeling like a classic indulgence for pretty-boy actors playing tough".
+He complimented the actors for having talent but summed up his review saying, "This is a film whose theoretical good intentions feel as inorganic as its choppy storytelling".